Box Placement / Position:

 Wait till night when all the bees have returned home.
 Clean off the front of the old box entrance so it’s a flat surface and screw the timber adaptor strip to the front of the old hive entrance so the entrance holes line up.
 Insert the plastic connector tube in to the old hive entrance, then place the new Budding Box (Bottom box only) in front and insert the tube in to the rear entrance.
 The idea of just starting out with the bottom box only is so the space isn’t too large and the bees can easily secure the area from pests.
 If they have a large space to secure they may just end up blocking off the top boxes anyway.
 The bees will take a while to explore the new box and will seal the edges of the clear perspex with Propolis (brown glue).
 They will be constantly active inside the new box and it wont be long before the foragers get back to their usual job and leave and return with supplies like Pollen.

 This is where the waiting game begins.
 The best chances and most progress will be made during the warmer months.
-During the cooler months progress may be slow and chances of a new Queen may be slim.
+During the cooler months progress may be slow.
 The bees will gradually fill the box with structure and stores.
 There’s reports of a new Queen and brood being created within a couple of months, and also ones that have taken over a year.
 It may depend on your area and the strength of your colony.
 Your colony needs to be strong before being able to create a new colony.

 waiting … checking… waiting…..

 New Queen & Brood

 The bees will start building structure, and hopefully create a new Queen and start with the brood.
 When you see the brood being created you have a Queen and you might then remove the perspex from the bottom box and add the second box layer to create more space for them.